 2lb of white fish fillets (corvina, halibut, sea bass, tilapia, sole), cut into small square pieces

 2 bell peppers, assorted colors, chopped very finely

 20 limes, separated into about 10 limes to cook the fish and 10 limes for the ceviche marinade

 1 bunch of cilantro (also known as coriander) chopped as finely as possible

 A few tablespoons of oil (sunflower, avocado, etc), adjust to taste

 - Place the raw fish pieces in a glass dish and cover it with salt and lime juice from about 10-12 limes, the fish should be completely covered by lime juice.

 - Cover the dish with plastic wrap and place it in the refrigerator, let the fish marinate or cook itself in the lime juice for at least 4 hours.

 - Mix the onions, tomatoes, peppers, and cilantro with the juice from the remaining limes and let marinate for about an hour.

-- Once the fish is “cooked” in the lime juices rinse it well and mix it with the vegetable marinade, add salt and sunflower oil to taste.
+- Once the fish is “cooked” in the lime juice, strain it and remove the liquid it “cooked” in (you can keep it if you want and it include it in the final ceviche, but some find it too acidic).
+Mix the fish with the lime marinated vegetables, add salt and sunflower oil to taste.

 - Serve with chifles, patacones, tostones or popcorn.